 What are PFAS?

-Perfluoroalky and polyfluoroalkyl substances, or PFAS, are a family of thousands of synthetic chemicals that are extremely persistent in the environment and in our bodies, according to the U.S. Environmental Protection Agency (EPA) .
+Perfluoroalky and polyfluoroalkyl substances, or PFAS, are a family of thousands of synthetic harmful chemicals that are extremely persistent in the environment and in our bodies, according to the U.S. EPA .

 Where are PFAS Found?

 - Food packaged in PFAS-contaminated materials, processed with equipment that used PFAS, or grown in PFAS-contaminated water.

 - Commercial household products, including stain- and water-repellent fabrics, nonstick products (e.g., Teflon), polishes, waxes, paints, cleaning products, and fire-fighting foams.

 - Workplace, including production facilities or industries (e.g., chrome plating, electronics manufacturing process, oil recovery, paper mill) that use PFAS.